shiplify/JVFloat.js/README.md

 #Changelog

+* 11/06/2014 - Add option to configure placement of placeholder in relation to the input element (data-placeholder-placement='after' puts label after input).
+Default remains label first for backward-compatibility.
 * 15/04/2014 - Release first stable version of JVFloat.js . add ability to redefine CSS on multiline `textarea`, thanks to @Jackobyte for the pull request.
 Also now JVFloat has a grunt-based build system.
 * 31/01/2014 - JVFloat now uses actual `<label>` elements to improve accessbility. thanks to @MrSnowflake for the pull request
 * 21/12/2013 - Code refactoring. thanks to @eskimoblood for the pull request